The Iris Foundation

-- Facilitating educational programs for vulnerable children and adults, which offer participants practical tools and support to manage difficulties more effectively
+- Facilitating programs for vulnerable children and adults, which offer participants practical tools and support to manage difficulties more effectively

 - Engaging with individuals, groups and companies to bolster ongoing efforts to improve mental health outcomes on the Central Coast

 - Continuing to raise funds and building the Foundation as a lasting legacy for the benefit of the local community

 - Fundraising campaigns, corporate sponsorship and other collaborative efforts to provide the resources required to assist Central Coast services in early detection and appropriate intervention

 If you feel the Iris Foundation is worthy of your support, please email a note to firstname.lastname@example.org – we would love to make contact with you.
 We are extremely grateful to our sponsors and supporters that help us continue to have an impact at a grass-roots level.

 Too often, we underestimate the impact of creating hope in someone’s life.

 Early intervention can lead to prevention.